Louis-CharlesBiron/LetItRain/readme.md

 # Let It Rain

-### Let It Rain is a simple extension allowing customizable rain to appear on top of  browsed pages.
+### Let It Rain is a simple browser extension allowing customizable rain to appear on top of  browsed pages.

 #### Pretty much it :)